carhutt/body_scraper/README.md

 # body_scraper

-This project contains what you need to scrape the body text from a list of URLS.
+This script scrapes the body text from a list of URLS and outputs the text from each URL in a separate .txt file.

 It was built on OSX 10.10.
 It uses bash and Ruby with the nokogiri library.